 - On the Video analysis (iCAT) tab: Choose a camera, select Add new definition, and choose the Face detection type.
 (Please note that for each camera it is possible to define either an Object tracking region or a Face detection.
-If the Face detection option is grey and not available then please verify that no Object tracking region was previously defined for that camera.) - Enter an Identifier for the face detection. - Define the region where face detection will operate on the small camera view in the top-right corner. - Uncheck the Age and gender detection checkbox. - If necessary change the three grade sensitivity level (normal is a good default). - Save the definition.
+If the Face detection option is grey and not available then please verify that no Object tracking region was previously defined for that camera.) - Enter an Identifier for the face detection. - Define the region where face detection will operate on the small camera view in the top-right corner. - Uncheck the Age and gender detection checkbox. - Save the definition.
 At this point the detector is ready and will generate default face detection events. - Optional: Add an event trigger definition to have more customization possibilities.
 A typical event trigger definition for face detection is: Polygon / Object is crossing field / Object center point.